Residency for Tuition Purposes

-Be mindful of your tuition due dates and other deadlines as you consider the information below.
+Be mindful of tuition due dates and other deadlines as you consider the information below.
 For questions related to how your classes or tuition might be impacted while you are in this process, refer to Registration and Records.

 - We strongly encourage you to make an appointment with the Admissions Adviser for Residency.

-- You are welcome to submit your materials for an initial review; allow us five business days to review your materials.
+- You are welcome to submit your materials for an initial review; allow us 5 business days to review your materials.
 After we have reviewed them, we will be able to determine appropriate next steps and will contact you.

 - Our timeline for processing residency requests (changes and corrections) is 15 business days.